 Routine vehicle maintenance includes replacing car parts that fail due to normal wear and tear or a lack of proper maintenance.
-The following ten car parts are the ones that are most commonly replaced on cars and trucks.
+Continue reading to learn more about ten of the most commonly replaced vehicle parts.

 When your vehicle’s battery starts to age, performance suffers and risk of failure increases.
 Should this happen when you’re away from home, your car will likely require a jump start to get going.
 Acid stratification and low charge are the most common causes of battery failure, although poor driving habits such as leaving lights and air conditioner running when the car isn’t started and taking trips that are too short to allow the battery to fully charge can also cause problems.
 A good rule of thumb is to replace the battery every four to five years and check it every so often for dirty terminals, damaged cables and physical defects.

-Brake lights, turn signals, taillights and other small external lights are car parts that tend to fail more often than headlights.
+Brake lights, turn signals, taillights, and other small external lights are car parts that tend to fail more often than headlights.
 Since you can’t see when this happens while sitting inside the vehicle, you should inspect the lights on a regular basis.
 Have a friend stand outside while you test each of the aforementioned lights.
-Any bulbs that have burned out need to be removed from behind the housing, replaced, and tested again for proper operation.
-Your user manual will tell you the proper way to get to the faulty bulbs.

 Rotors prevent your vehicle’s brake system from overheating during use.
 However, over time, friction from the brake pads and calipers causes the rotors to become less efficient.
 If they are too worn down, you run the risk for a possibly dangerous brake failure.
 Pay attention to squealing, grinding and growling noises and any “pulsing” sensations when braking; any of these could indicate damage that will require you to check the each of these car parts immediately.

 Flying dirt and debris that hit the windshield while driving can cause dings or stress cracks in the windshield.
 Accidents may crack or completely shatter the glass.
 Regular cleaning of an intact windshield can prevent surface scratches, but more extensive damage should be addressed immediately.
-Prevent stress cracks from spreading by applying clear tape, and keep the car at as consistent a temperature as possible until you can get new glass installed.
-More extensive care instructions and safety information can be found in our article on windshield repair and replacement.
+Prevent stress cracks from spreading by applying clear tape and keep the car at as consistent a temperature as possible until you can get the new glass installed.

 Tire Pressure Monitoring System